Dan Warner (musician)

 Daniel Lawrence Warner (April 22, 1970 – September 4, 2019) was an American Grammy Award and Latin Grammy Award winning guitarist, record producer and songwriter.

 Early life and career

 Warner was born and grew up in South Florida.
-He recorded with numerous artists and musicians, including Michael Jackson, Carlos Rivera, Shakira, Madonna, Celine Dion, Barbra Streisand, and Barry Gibb, and wrote for artists including Enrique Iglesias, Lil Wayne and Mika.
+He recorded with numerous artists and musicians, including Michael Jackson, Ricardo Arjona, Gaby Moreno, Carlos Rivera, Shakira, Madonna, Celine Dion, Barbra Streisand, and Barry Gibb, and wrote for artists including Enrique Iglesias, Lil Wayne and Mika.
 He was the governor of The Recording Academy starting from 2005 and was the President of Recording Academy Florida Chapter from 2010 to 2012, and a Trustee for the period from 2013 until 2017.